icyfillup/PhilChat/README.md

-#Flappy Bird
+#PhilChat
-Objective: Understand more about Java Game programming.
+Objective: Understand more about Network programming.

 Important git commands